pnp/sp-dev-fx-webparts/samples/react-sp-site-user-groups/README.md

 Click on the /Select site user/ button and choose a user from the list displayed on the panel.
 ![MyTasks](./assets/screen3.png)

+## Related Solutions

+See sample solution [react-check-user-group](../react-check-user-group) by [aakashbhardwaj619](https://github.com/aakashbhardwaj619) for a method of looking up a user's AAD groups and the membership list of an AAD group.
+This solution differs by looking at the mappings between an AAD group and a SharePoint site user.

 ## References

 - [User profile synchronization](https://docs.microsoft.com/en-us/sharepoint/user-profile-sync)